-On the other hand, computational calculations can be used to elucidate physical properties of TMDs, down to single monolayers.
+On the other hand, computational studies can be used to elucidate the physical properties of TMDs, down to single monolayers.
 Indeed, such calculations show that monolayers of VX$_{2}$ (where X = S and Se) exhibit intriguing ferromagnetic behavior, providing thus evidence of magnetic properties of pristine 2D monolayers \cite{ma2012evidence}.
 This insight opens new avenues for the fabrication of ferromagnetic TMDs without resorting to doping with point defects, non-metal element adsorption, or external forces like tensile strain.
 Encouraged by these theoretical predictions, researchers successfully synthesized ultrathin VS$_{2}$ nanosheets with less than five S–V–S atomic layers, using a modified all-in-solution method.
-The ensuing experimental results confirmed the presence of room temperature ferromagnetism (FM) in these ultrathin VS$_{2}$ nanosheets, accompanied by a very weak antiferromagnetism (AFM).
+The corresponding experimental results confirmed the presence of a room temperature ferromagnetism (FM) in the ultrathin VS$_{2}$ nanosheets, accompanied by a very weak antiferromagnetism (AFM). \cite{feng2011metallic,patil2022solvent,Jafari2023}